 It was through her work with research subjects that Kate came to appreciate the value of AAHRPP accreditation on human research protection programs.
 She holds a Bachelor of Science and is certified by the Society of Clinical Research Associates (SOCRA) as a certified clinical research professional.
 Ms. Vulakovich has co-authored and published several articles in peer reviewed journals.

 Jemelle Williams, BS, PMP

-Jemelle Williams joined AAHRPP in October of 2018 and serves as Senior Operations Coordinator.
-In this role, Jemelle processes applications and provides process support for organizations, site visitors and AAHRPP's Council on Accreditation.
+Jemelle Williams joined AAHRPP in October of 2018 and currently serves as the Assistant Director of Operations.
+In this role, Jemelle manages the Opeartions Coordinators, oversess the processing of applications, and provides process support for organizations, site visitors, and AAHRPP's Council on Accreditation.
 In addition, Ms. Williams assists with the site visits process from start to finish, ensuring that both the organization and the site visitors are prepared for the visit.
 She also trains and mentors new Operations Coordinators.